-(a) Fill an insulated cup (foam) with crushed ice from distilled water.
+- (a) Fill an insulated cup (foam) with crushed ice from distilled water.
 The ice shall completely fill the cup.
-Add distilled water to fill the cup.

-- (b) Insert two sensors into the center of the ice bath and attach them to the digital thermometer. - (c) Let the temperatures stabilize.
+Add distilled water to fill the cup. - (b) Insert two sensors into the center of the ice bath and attach them to the digital thermometer. - (c) Let the temperatures stabilize.
 The temperatures shall be 32 degrees Fahrenheit (plus or minus 1 degrees Fahrenheit).
 If the temperature is off by more than 1 degrees Fahrenheit make corrections according to the manufacturer's instructions.
-Any sensors that are off by more than 2 degrees Fahrenheit shall be replaced. - (d) Switch the sensors and ensure that the temperatures read on both channels are still within plus or minus 1 degrees Fahrenheit of 32 degrees Fahrenheit. ■ - (e) Affix sticker with calibration check date onto sensor. - (f) Repeat the process for all sensors.
+Any sensors that are off by more than 2 degrees Fahrenheit shall be replaced.

+- (e) Affix sticker with calibration check date onto sensor. - (f) Repeat the process for all sensors.